UPPS 03.01.12 - Use of Courtesy Vehicles and Vehicle Allowances Provided by the University

 Sr. Reviewer: Associate Vice President for Financial Services

 The purpose of this policy is to establish procedures for reporting the personal use of courtesy vehicles and for reimbursement of business mileage related to courtesy vehicles.
 This policy is also intended to cover reimbursement of excess business mileage related to vehicle allowances provided to certain authorized staff.
-The intention of this policy is to be in compliance with Internal Revenue Service (IRS) requirements, the State of Texas Travel Regulations Act and The Texas State University System Rules and Regulations of the Board of Regents, Series 20801, pertaining to travel allowances.
+The intention of this policy is to be in compliance with Internal Revenue Service (IRS) requirements, the State of Texas Travel Regulations Act, and The Texas State University System (TSUS) Rules and Regulations, Series 20801, pertaining to travel allowances.

 Personal use of courtesy vehicles is reportable as taxable income to the employee on the employee’s annual W-2 statement.
-The university will calculate taxable amounts using the prorated annual lease value as defined by the IRS, and will apply the ratio of personal miles to total miles driven in a determinable period.
+Texas State University will calculate taxable amounts using the prorated annual lease value, as defined by the IRS, and will apply the ratio of personal miles to total miles driven in a determinable period.
 The applicable IRS reference follows:

-“For employer-provided vehicles available to employees for personal use for an entire year, generally the value of the personal use may be determined under the automobile lease valuation rule of section 1.61-21(d) of the regulations.
+“For employer-provided vehicles available to employees for personal use for an entire year, generally the value of the personal use may be determined under the automobile lease valuation rule of Treas.
+Reg. § 1.61-21(d).
 Under this valuation rule, the value of the personal use is the Annual Lease Value.”

-This policy does not apply to the use and operation of Texas State University official police vehicles.
+This policy does not apply to the use and operation of Texas State official police vehicles.

 This policy applies to all university vehicles, including those owned or leased by the university, as well as courtesy vehicles provided to certain authorized staff by local car dealerships.